randalvance/randal-tech/blogPosts/lets-learn-graphql.md

   ]
 }
 ```
-The response object is part of the standard language specification of GraphQL, so it should be consistent regardless of what library and language you use to develop the GraphQL server.
+The response object is part of the standard language specification of GraphQL, so it should be consistent regardless of what library
+and language you use to develop the GraphQL server.

+## Query

-# Mutations
+## Mutations

 # Who is Using GraphQL?